r-lian/Drone-Swarm/README.md

 The purpose of this project is to implement drone swarm shape drawing using drone swarm data sharing.

-## Collaborators: David Castellon, Graduate Research Assistant at the University of Louisville

 ## Current Idea for drone swarm data sharing:

 Each drone has a drone swarm data set that they keep track of.